vitalboyzf/cloudberrydb-site/docs/cbdb-op-deploy-guide.md

 ## Step 1: Prepare server nodes

-Read the [Prepare to Deploy Cloudberry Database on Physical Machine](/docs/cbdb-op-prepare-to-deploy.md) document to prepare the server nodes.
+Read the [Prepare to Deploy Cloudberry Database](/docs/cbdb-op-prepare-to-deploy.md) document to prepare the server nodes.

 ## Step 2.
 Install the RPM package